Universal characterization of Efimovian $D^0 nn$ System via Faddeev Techniques: Theory and Methodology: Faddeev analysis of universality

-Solving the transcendental equation yields imaginary values of the parameter $s$, i.e., $s=\pm is^{\infty}_0$, with $s^{\infty}_0=1.02387...$ being a transcendental number.
-Thus, we infer that the $D^0nn$ system exhibits an RG limit cycle which formally suggests the Efimovian character of the system.
-The characteristic behavior stems from the discrete scale invariance of the system which is reflected in the asymptotic log-periodic running with periodicity governed by the factor $\lambda^\infty_0=\exp(\pi/s^{\infty}_0)=21.5064...$ of the 3BF coupling $g_3=g_3(\Lambda_{\rm reg})$.
-The resulting cyclic singularities are well described by the analytical expression~\cite{Bedaque:1998mb,Bedaque:1998km,Bedaque:1998kg,Bedaque:1999ve}
+Solving the transcendental equation~\eqref{eq:trans}, yields imaginary values of the parameter $s$, i.e., $s=\pm is^{\infty}_0$, with $s^{\infty}_0=1.02387...$ being a transcendental number.
+Thus, we infer that the $D^0nn$ system exhibits RG limit cycle , formally indicating its Efimovian character.
+It is notable that the transcendental number $s^{\infty}_0$ that we obtain here is slightly larger than the well-known universal transcendental number $s_0=1.00624...$, as obtained for S-wave systems of three identical bosons or nucleons (such as the triton)~\cite{Braaten:2004rn,Bedaque:1999ve,Bedaque:1998km}.
+The rationale for this difference lies in the mass ratio, $y=M_D/M_n=1.984...$, which in the present case exceeds unity, as is typical for systems involving identical bosons or fermions.
+Since it is well-known that a larger mass imbalance between the bound particles enhances Efimov attraction and favors three-body universality~\cite{Braaten:2004rn,Naidon:2016dpf}, it is conceivable that the larger value of the limit cycle parameter $s^{\infty}_0$ than what is exhibited in, e.g., triton, albeit the small $n$-$D^0$ scattering length, might still favor the plausible existence of a {\it nearly} bound $D^0nn$ state.

+As a numerically convenient approach, employed in several of our previous EFT studies of Efimov universality~\cite{Ando:2015fsa,Meher:2020yjr,Meher:2020ark,Raha:2017ahu,Raha:2020sse}, we choose to renormalize the regulator sensitivity by introducing an explicit regulator-dependent LO 3BF {\it via} the counterterm Lagrangian, Eq.~\eqref{eq:L_3BF} (see, e.g., Refs.~\cite{Hammer:2000nf,Epelbaum:2016ffd} for alternative schemes of renormalization, where it does not necessitate the introduction of three-body counterterms).
+Moreover, since the coupled integral equations are reduced to a single integral equation, only one three-body coupling parameter $g_3$ is sufficient to renormalize our results.
+It is then straightforward to incorporate the 3BF terms {\it via} the modification of the single-particle exchange kernel functions, $\mathcal{K}_{(D)}$ and $\mathcal{K}_{(n)}$, into their respective renormalized counterparts, $\mathbb{K}^R_{(D)}$ and $\mathbb{K}^R_{(n)}$ [cf. Fig.~\ref{fig:F_n-diagram}]:

+Given the current paucity of available three-body data on $D^0nn$ to phenomenologically constrain the coupling $g_3$, we adopt a simplified strategy in which the regulator scale $\Lambda_{\rm reg}$ serves as the sole parameter governing the strength of the 3BF.
+Within this framework, we investigate the RG nature of the coupling.
+Such a ``minimalist'' scheme should suffice for the purposes of this exploratory EFT study, enabling us to capture the essential universal features of the $D^0nn$ system, without invoking more elaborate or higher-order EFT methodologies.
+We then finally obtain the renormalized STM equations, the so-called {\it STM3 equations}~\cite{Braaten:2004rn} for the $D^0nn$ system:

+The characteristic RG limit cycle behavior, arising from the residual discrete scaling symmetry of the STM3 equations, is manifested in the asymptotic log-periodic running of the 3BF coupling $g_3=g_3(\Lambda_{\rm reg})$, with a periodicity set by the universal factor $\lambda^\infty_0=\exp(\pi/s^{\infty}_0)=21.5064...$.
+The resulting cyclic singularities are well described by the analytical expression~\cite{Bedaque:1998mb,Bedaque:1998kg,Bedaque:1999ve,Bedaque:1998km}